A Lie-algebraic approach to the local index theorem on compact homogeneous spaces: Introduction

 \section{Introduction}

-Soon after \mbox{Atiyah} and \mbox{Singer} \cite{atiyahsingerann} proved the index theorem, \mbox{Bott} \cite{bott} examined the special case of homogeneous spaces $G/K$ where $G$ is a compact connected Lie group and $K$ is a closed connected subgroup.
+Soon after \mbox{Atiyah} and \mbox{Singer}~\cite{atiyahsingerann} proved the index theorem, \mbox{Bott}~\cite{bott} examined it over homogeneous spaces $G/K$ where $G$ is a compact connected Lie group and $K$ is a closed connected subgroup.
 Using \mbox{Weyl's} theory---integral formula, character formula, and so on---\mbox{Bott} was able to verify the index theorem by-passing analytic or topological arguments considerably.
 Expectation of such simplification for the \emph{local} index theorem is the motive of this article.

-It seems that the well-known proofs for the local index theorem, such as the ones found in \cites{abp,getzler,berlinevergne,bismut}, in themselves do not become simpler even if we restrict the manifolds under consideration to compact homogeneous spaces.
+It seems that the well-known proofs for the local index theorem (such as the ones found in Atiyah, Bott, and Patodi~\cite{abp}, Getzler~\cite{getzler}, Bismut~\cite{bismut}, or Berline and Vergne~\cite{berlinevergne}) in themselves do not become simpler even if we restrict the manifolds under consideration to compact homogeneous spaces.
 A common feature of the aforementioned proofs is that they use the Riemannian Dirac operator.
-What we shall demonstrate is that the use of \mbox{Kostant's} \emph{cubic Dirac operator} \cite{kostant} in place of the Riemannian Dirac operator leads to substantial simplifications; \mbox{Alekseev} and \mbox{Meinrenken's} \emph{quantum Weil algebra} \cite{alekmein,alekmein2} also plays an important role.
+What we shall demonstrate is that the use of \mbox{Kostant's} \emph{cubic Dirac operator}~\cite{kostant} in place of the Riemannian Dirac operator leads to substantial simplifications; \mbox{Alekseev} and \mbox{Meinrenken's} \emph{quantum Weil algebra}~\cites{alekmein,alekmein2} also plays an important role.

+This is certainly not the first instance where the utility of the cubic Dirac operator is found.
+Its usefulness has already been demonstrated in the realm of the representation theory of complex semisimple Lie algebras.
+We do not list all the works in that direction but refer to the treatise by Huang and \mbox{Pand{\v{z}}i{\'c}}~\cite{huang}.
+On a more differential geometric side, the advantage of the cubic Dirac operator for index theoretic purposes has been indicated by the works of Slebarski~\cites{slebarski1,slebarski2,slebarski3} and Goette~\cite{goette}.
+More recently, Freed, Hopkins, and Teleman~\cite{fht2} used a family of cubic Dirac operators in the context of loop groups to prove the ``Thom isomorphism'' in that setting.

 We shall outline our approach in the next few paragraphs.
 But first let us recapitulate the local index theorem.
 Let $\KD$ be a Dirac operator on a vector bundle $S$ over a closed even-dimensional manifold $M$.
 Owing to the representation theory of Clifford algebras, the space $\Gamma(S)$ of the smooth sections of $S$ is naturally bi-graded: